Clemapfel/rat_game_website/content/post/geneology-of-earthbound-likes.md

 Footnotes:

-<p id="[0]">[0] Transitively meaning if A influenced B and B influenced C then even if the developer of C is unaware of As existence some of As design and spirit will be inherited onto C.

 <p id="[1]">[1] Properties Include: Punishing and methodic gameplay, a rechargable health item that has a limited amount of uses per death (estus flask), strategically played save points (bonfires), loosing a currency upon death but being given the chance to visit the place of demise and collect most or all of the lost currency, etc.</p>

 <p id ="[2]">[2] Games with turn-based combat and 2d sprite-based graphics such as the Final Fantasy and Dragon Quest Series, Chrono Trigger, Suikoden, Tales of Phantasia, Xenogears and most recently Octopath Traveler.
 Unlike my list of earthbound-likes I don't think I have to elaborate more on what I mean when I say "traditional jRPG"</p>